rcallaby/Learn-Git/Lessons/Part-06-CI-CD-with-Git-and-Github/ci-cd-git-github.md

 - Step 2: Select "New repository" from the dropdown menu.

-- Step 3: Provide a repository name, description, and choose between a public or private repository.
+- Step 3: Provide a repository name, and description, and choose between a public or private repository.

 - Step 4: Initialize the repository with a README or create it empty.
 Then, click on "Create repository."